jameslieu/jameslieu.github.io/_posts/2020-05-29-becoming-a-software-developer.md

 So it gets pretty serious here, if you cannot keep up, they can get you to leave the course though at their discretion, offer a refund for any remaining time.
 Makes sense, they're taking a risk with the student and the career change of becoming a software developer requires a huge commitment and you need to hold yourself accountable if you fall behind.

+## Is It Worth It? &#x1f611;

+Coding Bootcamps are more expensive nowadays, costing at least **£8000**.
+Do I think it's worth it?

+ Investing in yourself never a bad idea.
+It all comes down to what you think you'll get out of it.
+If you can secure a role at the end of the course, you'll very quickly make that money back.
+Of course, if you don't secure a role or decide that you don't want to pursue a career in programming after graduating, then perhaps it wouldn't have been worth it.

+While it's possible to teach yourself with the many free resources online, joining a Coding Bootcamp is one way to fully commit 12 weeks to studying it because of the cost associated with it, not only will you get some structure through the curriculum, you'll be learning alongside other students whom are changing careers like yourself, have somebody who is teaching you and will take any questions you may have.
+During my time at Makers Academy, they would often host networking events and invite people from the programming community to do a talk on a programming topic which led to opportunities to talk and network afterwards

+ Without an interest in programming, it will be quite diffiult to stay motivated.
+Because of the sheer volume of knowledge and constant innovation in this industry, you're constantly having learn even after graduating the course to keep up and progress in your career.
+And it is dependant on how committed you are and your personal responsibility to continue to study and grow.

+ That said, if you are interested or passionate about programming, it is a very rewarding career, there is a lot a value placed in coding and so the salary ranges can be quite high depending where you live and what company you'll work for.
+So for me, pursuing a career in software development was one of the best choices I've made and enrolling into Makers Academy at that time has changed my life.

 ---

 ## Summary &#x1f4dd;

 So this is how it all started, its been 7 years since I enrolled into the May cohort.
 Makers Academy was a highly selective 12-week Coding Bootcamp.
 They probably designed their policies this way to make sure they get the most committed students and I was very determined to be one of those students.

 **£4500 - £5000 for 10 weeks** seems like a lot (though during my course they changed it to **12 weeks**).
-It all comes down to what you think you'll get out of it.
-If you can secure a role, you'll very quickly make that money back.
-Investing in yourself never a bad idea, though it all depends on personal responsibility, how committed and determined you are, what sacrifices are you prepared to make.
+Somebody in my cohort had applied at the very early stages (months ago) but attended the course in May as I did, he apparently paid **£1000-£2000**, so he got amazing value for that price.

 Looking back, I actually think Evgeny was right in some ways when he told me that some problem solving skills are not ones you can 'learn' and so I will struggle in this industry.
+> ...to 'code' I need to have better problem solving skills, this was arguably a skill that cannot be 'learned' and therefore programming was maybe not for me.

 I still think this is true today, my problem solving skills are very poor when compared to my colleagues, but I believe that that can be offset through determination and persistence.

 So this is part 1 of my Becoming a Software Developer series.
 There is so much to write and so I need to break down this post into multiple posts.